 LinkedIn is a fantastic B2B sales opportunity with interest groups, company pages, and an active audience sharing business related content.
 C-level executives, global leaders and decision makers gravitate here.

 This is the place people congregate to share their lives, tell their stories, share images and video, and meet with friends from their past.
-Facebook is the largest social network when measured by monthly active users with well over 2 billion.
+Facebook is the largest social network when measured by monthly active users with over 2.9 billion.
 Facebook supports a vibrant advertising opportunity.

 Twitter is the best social network for 1:1 direct engagement.
 People can network and connect with celebrities, businesses, media companies, newspapers, and like- minded individuals.